Xilinx/mlir-aie/tutorials/tutorial-2/tutorial-2c/README.md

 ```
 pc0_times[0] = pc0.diff();
 ```
-The `diff` class functions calculates the differnece in the counter from the last `set` or `diff` call.
-We can call it multiple times and store the results from mutliple runs to see if the values vary.
+The `diff` class functions calculates the difference in the counter from the last `set` or `diff` call.
+We can call it multiple times and store the results from multiple runs to see if the values vary.
 We finish our program by reporting the number of cycles captured by our performance counters by calling:
 ```
 computeStats(pc0_times, 1);
 ```